IEntin/ClientServer/README.md

 CMPLR = [ clang++ | g++ |  ] By default clang++.

 There are four targets:\
-server client buildtests runtests.\
+server client testbin runtests.\
 By default all targets are built:\
 'make -j4'\
 (you can specify any number of jobs).\
 Any combination of targets can be specified, e.g.\
 'make -j4 server client'\
-Note that empty file 'client' (as well as 'buildtests' and 'runtests') in\
+Note that empty file 'client' (as well as 'runtests') in\
 the root is a pseudo target used by make.
 Binary client is created in the\
 client_bin directory.

 3. run\
 server:

-Change settings for FIFO and tcp in ProgramOptions.json:
+Change settings for FIFO and tcp in ServerOptions.json:

 server:\
 fifo:\